dumlutimuralp/antrea-packet-walks/part_c/README.md

 **Note :** In the OVS Pipeline diagram at Antrea Project' s Github repo, there are tables 85-89 before Table 90.
 However those tables are in use only when ClusterNetworkPolicy (CNP) feature of Antrea is used.
 In this Antrea environment, CNP is not used.

-# 10. SCENARIO 2 - Phase 3 - Backend Pod to Service
+# 10. Phase 3 - Backend Pod to Service

-# 11. SCENARIO 2 - Phase 4 - Service to Frontend Pod
+# 11. Phase 4 - Service to Frontend Pod